GiladFisher/networking_final/README.md

 # Packet Recording Analysis

 This Python script is designed to analyze recordings of encrypted packets from network captures saved in PCAP format.
 The script will form a dataframe representing secure instant messages sizes and time of transmission.
 The script will then plot the data in a bar graph.
+It will also show the PDF of inter-packet delays and the CDF of message sizes.

 ## Requirements